 "The words or the language, as they are written or spoken, do not seem to play any role in my mechanism of thought.
 The psychical entities which seem to serve as elements in thought are certain signs and more or less clear images which can be voluntarily reproduced and combined...The above-mentioned elements are, in my case, of visual and...muscular type.
 Conventional words or other signs have to be sought for laboriously only in a secondary stage, when the mentioned associative play is sufficiently established and can be reproduced at will."

 Peter Knudtson and David Suzuki, as authors of "Wisdom of the Elders", pointed out how the Desana managed to construct a comprehensive map of the brain, without the aid of electroencephalograms, microelectronic probes and all the other apparatus of clinical neurology.
-Indeed, the Desana imagination seems to encompass those pre-Newtonian studies of light and colour, with hexagonal rock crystals, as well as the concerns of modern neurobiology.
+Indeed, the Desana imagination seems to encompass pre-Newtonian studies of light and colour with hexagonal rock crystals, as well as the concerns of modern neurobiology.
 By way of the intellect, the imagination and mythological imagery, a Desana shaman can describe human consciousness in a way that gave it both personal and cosmic significance.
-The value of such traditional lore is by no means eclipsed by advances in western science.
+Advances in western science by no means eclipse the local value of the traditional lore.
 Suzuki has cited a further instance, of a recent fatal epidemic in the south-west United States, where modern medicine was baffled as to its cause and its cure.
-The culprit was identified from traditional Navajo sand paintings, that fingered a variety of deer mouse as the carrier, and even outlined the environmental conditions under which an outbreak was likely to occur.
+The culprit was identified from traditional Navajo sand paintings, which fingered a variety of deer mouse as the carrier, and even outlined the environmental conditions under which an outbreak was likely to occur.

-The focus of science is often too narrow to take advantage of local knowledge, which is perhaps too readily dismissed as folk legend.
-True, western science has its own myths, and the personal testament of an Einstein, or a case study drawn from Freud, can manifest as a quasi-shamanistic utterance.
-But generally, the psychological and interpretive links between the worlds of understanding and of the senses are poorly catered for by western science.
-Traditional devices to cater for this need, such as the colour-music code, no longer cut the mustard: on the one hand, they are too impersonal and formulaic and, on the other, they fail by the standards of contemporary science.
+Generally, the psychological and interpretive links between inner and outer worlds, between the senses and the brain, are poorly understood by western science.
+Traditional devices to meet this need (and colour music is arguably such a method) no longer cut the mustard: on the one hand, they are too impersonal and formulaic and, on the other, they fail by the standards of contemporary science.
 Through want of a comprehensive cultural framework, we are often thrown back on subjective understandings of our experiences - and there may be nothing wrong with that, as far as it goes.
 Abilities to read, to appreciate nuances of colour or, like Sherlock Holmes, to deduce from appearances, give greater pleasure for being practiced and improved.
 Some people may be born with special attributes (such as acute vision and hearing, or synaesthesia, or a mathematical mind), and each person will apply skill and interpretation to formulate a private world.
 From the heights of enjoyment the senses can afford, the manoeuvres of neurologists seem as fascinating as ants' - after all, the chief validation of the senses lies in the experience of them.

 The significance of ordinary human experience can evaporate into thin air under the searing gaze of scientific scrutiny and analysis.
 However, some gifted brain biologists have turned to philosophising, in their later years, on the roles of consciousness, creativity, memory and dreams.
 According to Knudtson and Suzuki, scientists' rhapsodizing about the brain can betray an almost religious fervour - they reach an epiphany in discovering the power, elegance and endless paradoxes of the living human brain.
 In this, their experience is complementary to the shamans': the observation of a Desana shaman, that the brain "contains colours that we don't even know the names of" is matched by Roger Sperry's comment, that "in the human head there are forces within forces, as in no other cubic half- foot in the universe".